DIVD-NL/SecurityMeldpunt/_posts/20-01-29-BlueGate-patch-restart.md

 ### English

-Based on our notification emails we got a lot of replies from organisationsthat were surprised that system that were patched some time ago still tested as vulnerable during our scan.
-Preliminary investigation shows indications that a reboot or at the very least a restart of the Remote Desktop Service is required to really activate the patch.
+In response to our reports, we have received many messages from organizations that were surprised that their systems were identified as vulnerable by our scans, while the systems in question had already been patched.
+Research seems to indicate that a restart of the system, or at least the Remote Desktop service, is necessary to actually activate the patch.

 The [DIVD](https://www.divd.nl) is discussing these findings with Microsoft.